Teuvo Teräväinen

-Teuvo Henri Matias Teräväinen (/fi/; born 11 September 1994) is a Finnish professional ice hockey forward for the Chicago Blackhawks of the National Hockey League (NHL).
+Teuvo Henri Matias Teräväinen (/fi/ TAY-vo; born 11 September 1994) is a Finnish professional ice hockey player who is a forward for the Chicago Blackhawks of the National Hockey League (NHL).
 He was selected in the first round, 18th overall, of the 2012 NHL entry draft by the Blackhawks after playing several seasons with the Jokerit organization in Finland.
 Also being drafted by the Kontinental Hockey League (KHL)'s Lokomotiv Yaroslavl in the 2011 KHL Junior Draft, he is known for his offensive abilities and play-making skills.
 In 2015, Teräväinen won a Stanley Cup as a member of the Blackhawks.

+In 2016, Teräväinen was traded to the Carolina Hurricanes, with whom his offense blossomed.
+He played his next eight seasons in Carolina, helping the team return to contention in 2019 after a ten-year playoff drought.
+In 2024, he returned to Chicago as a free agent.

 Playing career

 Jokerit

 A product of Jokerit's youth system, Teräväinen made his SM-liiga debut on 18 October 2011 at age 17.
 He quickly established his place in the first team and played 40 games en route to winning the Jarmo Wasama memorial trophy for rookie of the year.
-During the season, he then entered the 2012 NHL Entry Draft and was ranked as the second best skater out of Europe by the NHL Central Scouting Bureau.
+During the season, he then entered the 2012 NHL entry draft and was ranked as the second best skater out of Europe by the NHL Central Scouting Bureau.
 He was ultimately selected in the first round, 18th overall, by the Chicago Blackhawks.

 In his second season in the SM-liiga, Teräväinen played 44 games and scored 31 points.
 In the following August, he signed a three-year, entry-level contract with the Blackhawks.
 Teräväinen subsequently participated in Blackhawks' training camp, but returned to Jokerit for the 2013–14 season.

 After Jokerit star centre Ilari Filppula moved to CSKA Moscow of the KHL, Teräväinen was promoted to become the team's new top-line centerman.
 However, he started the season relatively slowly, scoring just two points in his first nine games.
 However, Teräväinen eventually picked up his game and after a successful tournament at the World Junior Championships, went on a 13-game point streak, scoring 5 goals and 18 assists.
 He ended the season with 44 points in 49 games.
 He was named team captain of Jokerit when their captain went down with injury.